How to seal international franchise deals

 How to lure brands like Din Tai Fung into the country?
-Trust and a lot of convincing.
+Trust and a lot of persistence

 For all the hype and excitement surrounding the launch of international franchises, it’s quite easy for the innocent bystander to take for granted all the work that goes into getting these blockbuster food concepts to our shores.
 From endless flights to the franchise’s headquarters to really slugging it out with competition tooth and nail just to get the founder’s elusive “yes,” you may want to offer a moment of gratitude to the individuals whose massive efforts it took to get that delectable little dish you’re about to devour.